Vehicle management

 Bulk tankers must comply with relevant legislation and certification schemes.

 Details of at least the last three loads must be provided.
-And cleaning records must detail when, where and by who the tanker was cleaned.
+And cleaning records must detail when, where and by whom, the tanker was cleaned.

 Tanker equipment must be secure, so hoses must be capped and locked.